USS Vincennes (CA-44): Battle of Midway

+Following the battle of Midway USS Vincennes received the rescued Ensign George Gay who had just been picked up by a PBY Catalina Flight boat, Ensign Gay was the sole survivor of 30 VT-8 aircrew from the carrier Hornet that participated in the Battle of Midway.

 Returning to Pearl Harbor, Vincennes entered the navy yard for repairs and alterations which lasted until early July.
 She then conducted tactical exercises off the island of Hawaii with other ships of TF 11 before departing Hawaiian waters on 14 July to rendezvous with TFs 16, 18, and 62.

 Guadalcanal Campaign

 USS Vincennes en route to Guadalcanal.

 Vincennes bombarding Guadalcanal on the morning of 7 August 1942.

 Screening for transport squadron "X-ray", slated to participate in the Guadalcanal landings, Vincennes, in company with and Quincy, joined TF 62 on 26 July.
 On the 27th, the cruiser conducted approach exercises for landing practice and simulated bombardment drills off Koro Island in the Fiji group.
 As flagship for Task Group 62.3 (TG 62.3), Vincennes remained on station in the covering force in the transport area before undertaking further approach and landing exercise support drills.

 Following replenishing, the heavy cruiser formed up with the American armada making its way to the Solomon Islands.
 Vincennes, screening transport division "Yoke", arrived off Guadalcanal on 7 August.
 At daybreak, beneath overcast skies, the ship catapulted her scout planes and then unlimbered her main and secondary batteries to commence shore bombardment.
 While the thunder of the supporting ships' gunfire reverberated across the waters, Marines disembarked from their landing craft and stormed ashore to meet initially light resistance on the island.